Rehan-99/coll_bot/data/nlu.md

 - i don't care!!!!
 - i do not care how are you
 - again?
-- oh wait i gave you my work [email](contact) address can i change it?
+- oh wait i gave you my work email how can i change it?
 - hang on let me find it
 - stop it, i do not care!!!
 - how come?